Royal Glamorgan Light Infantry: World War I

+3rd (Reserve) Battalion

 The battalion was embodied at Maindy Barracks on the outbreak of World War I on 4 August 1914.
 The 3rd Battalion's role was to equip the Reservists and Special Reservists of the Welsh Regiment and send them as reinforcement drafts to the regular battalions serving overseas (1st Bn at Salonika, 2nd Bn on the Western Front).
 Once the pool of reservists had dried up, the 3rd Bn trained thousands of raw recruits for the active service battalions.
-The 12th (Reserve) Battalion was formed alongside the 3rd Bn at Cardiff in October 1914 to provide reinforcements for the 'Kitchener's Army' battalions of the Welsh Regiment.
+The 12th (Reserve) Battalion was formed alongside the 3rd Bn at Cardiff in October 1914 to provide reinforcements for the 'Kitchener's Army' battalions of the Welsh Regiment (see below).
 The 3rd Bn was moved a short distance to Barry in June 1916.
 Both reserve battalions went to the training facility at Kinmel Camp in North Wales, the 3rd Bn in October 1916.
 In May 1917 it was moved to Redcar where it became part of the Tees Garrison.
 It remained there until after the end of the war in November 1918.
 On 15 July 1919 its remaining personnel were transferred to the 2nd Bn, and it was disembodied on 22 July.

+12th (Reserve) Battalion

+After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
+The SR battalions also swelled with new recruits and were soon well above their establishment strength.
+On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
+Accordingly, the 3rd (Reserve) Bn at Cardiff formed the 12th (Service) Bn.
+It trained for active service as part of 104th Brigade in 35th Division.
+On 10 April 1915 the War Office decided to convert the K4 battalions into 2nd Reserve units, providing drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
+The Welsh battalion became 12th (Reserve) Battalion and moved to Kinmel Camp in 13th Reserve Brigade, where it trained drafts for the 8th, 9th, 10th and 11th (Service) Bns of the Welsh Regiment.
+On 1 September 1916 the 2nd Reserve battalions were transferred to the Training Reserve (TR) and the battalion was redesignated 58th Training Reserve Bn, still in 13th Reserve Bde at Kinmel.
+The training staff retained their Welsh badges.
+On 6 September 1917 the battalion became 230th (Infantry) Bn, TR, and on 24 September it joined 204th Bde in 68th (2nd Welsh) Division at Aldeburgh in Suffolk.
+On 27 October it transferred to the South Wales Borderers as 51st (Graduated) Battalion, moving to Stowlangtoft in April 1918, where it remained as part of 68th Division until the end of the war.
+After the war ended it was converted into a service battalion on 8 February 1919 and was finally disbanded on 31 March 1920.